-By Joachim von Ribbentrop and 21 state and party leaders.
-Nazi Germany explains itself to the English speaking world: the full original text from 1938.
+Nazi Germany explains itself to the English speaking world: the full original text from 1938 by foreign minister Joachim von Ribbentrop and 21 state and party leaders.

 In the year immediately preceding the outbreak of the Second World War, the German foreign office launched an unprecedented campaign in Britain to explain the inner workings of Nazi Germany.